vmurigneu/shotgun_ga_workflow/README.md

 F. A collection named "patients" is now added to the history and original datasets are hidden, so that the history only has one item.
 G. Clicking on collection reveals its content.

+Extraction of taxonomic information ([MetaPhlAn2](https://huttenhower.sph.harvard.edu/metaphlan2/))

+Assignation of taxonomy on the whole sequences using databases with marker genes.
+MetaPhlAn2 is using a database of ~1M unique clade-specific marker genes (not only the rRNA genes) identified from ~17,000 reference (bacterial, archeal, viral and eukaryotic) genomes.

+MetaPhlAn2 generates 3 files:

+A tabular file with the community structure.
+Each line contains a taxa and its relative abundance found for our sample.

+A BIOM file with the same information as the previous file but in BIOM format

+A SAM file with the results of the mapping of the sequences on the reference database

+Visualisation of results with KRONA plots.

+Extraction of functional information ([HUMAnN2](https://huttenhower.sph.harvard.edu/humann2/))

+In the shotgun data, we have access to the gene sequences from the full genome.
+We use that to identify the genes, associate them with a function, build pathways, etc., to investigate the functional part of the community.

+HUMAnN2 generates 3 files:

+A file with the abundance of gene familiesGene family abundance is reported in RPK (reads per kilobase) units to normalize for gene length.
+It reflects the relative gene (or transcript) copy number in the community.

+A file with the coverage of pathwaysPathway coverage provides an alternative description of the presence (1) and absence (0) of pathways in a community, independent of their quantitative abundance.

+A file with the abundance of pathways

 ---